HikkaLabs/GitCommitTemplate/README.md

 3. Run the following command to set the path to your commit message template.

-    - To setup `local` project:
+    - To setup `locally`:
     ```
     git config --local commit.template /path/to/git-commit-template.txt
     ```
-    This setup the template to access only within the current project
+    This setup the template to access only within the current project/location.

     - To setup `globally`: